keyvisions/FillDOCX/README.md

 Note that only the first element with an given tag is used.

+## Version 0.7.1
+Revised [hidden] behaviour, if it is present inside a table the whole table is not  rendered.

 ## Version 0.7.0
 Solved bug associated to @@\<tag>.\<tag> construct that referred to data elements with a single child.
 Added attribute hidden="true": when an element is assigned this attribute, its content will not be rendered.
 See also [hidden] Version 0.4.0.